Account Registration

 A Spice, Herb, or Vegetable Mead contains one or more spices, herbs, or vegetables (in this style definition, these are collectively known as 'spices').
 The culinary, not botanical, definition of spice, herb, or vegetable is used here.
 If you have to justify a spice, herb, or vegetable using the word 'technically' as part of the description, then that is not what we mean.
 The same definitions apply to this category as to the similarly named beer category.
 In addition to the more obvious spices, herbs, and vegetables that fit into this subcategory, the following ingredients also are explicitly included: roses, rose hips, ginger, rhubarb, pumpkins, chili peppers, coffee, chocolate, nuts (including coconut), citrus peels/zest, and teas (except those strictly used for increasing tannin levels, not for adding flavor).

+An Experimental Mead is a mead that does not fit into any other mead subcategory.
 This could apply to meads that blend multiple mead subcategories (unless the combination fits elsewhere, such as Melomel or Fruit and Spice Mead).
 Any experimental mead using additional sources of fermentables (e.g., maple syrup, molasses, brown sugar, or agave nectar), additional ingredients (e.g., liquors, smoke, etc.), alternative processes (e.g., icing), fermentation with non-traditional yeasts (e.g., Brettanomyces, Belgian lambic or ale, etc.), or other unusual ingredient, process, or technique would also be appropriate in this category.
 Oak-aging does not necessarily force a mead into the Experimental Mead style unless the barrel has another characteristic (such as bourbon) in addition to the wood.
 No mead can be out of style for this category unless it fits into another existing mead category.
-We also have a specific category set aside for barrel aged meads.
+Note: Just because it is the first time you have done something, that does not mean it is experimental.

+An Experimental Mead is a mead that does not fit into any other mead subcategory.
 This could apply to meads that blend multiple mead subcategories (unless the combination fits elsewhere, such as Melomel or Fruit and Spice Mead).
 Any experimental mead using additional sources of fermentables (e.g., maple syrup, molasses, brown sugar, or agave nectar), additional ingredients (e.g., liquors, smoke, etc.), alternative processes (e.g., icing), fermentation with non-traditional yeasts (e.g., Brettanomyces, Belgian lambic or ale, etc.), or other unusual ingredient, process, or technique would also be appropriate in this category.
 Oak-aging does not necessarily force a mead into the Experimental Mead style unless the barrel has another characteristic (such as bourbon) in addition to the wood.
 No mead can be out of style for this category unless it fits into another existing mead category.
-We also have a specific category set aside for barrel aged meads.
+Note: Just because it is the first time you have done something, that does not mean it is experimental.

 Barrel character must be clear and apparent.
 Any TTB/FDA/Dept. of Agriculture permitted ingredient is permissible.
 Any honey source is permissible.
 If the barrel character is subtle or supportive it might perform better in another category.

+You must provide Carbonation, Sweetness and Strength information (via radio buttons).
 A session mead is defined as having a starting gravity between 9 and 20 Brix (1.035 to 1.080) with an ABV between 3.5% and 7.5%.
 Any TTB/FDA/Dept. of Agriculture permitted ingredient may be used.
 Any honey source is permitted.

-A session mead is defined as having a starting gravity between 9 and 20 Brix (1.035 to 1.080) with an ABV between 3.5% and 7.5%.
+Entry Info: A session mead is defined as having a starting gravity between 9 and 20 Brix (1.035 to 1.080) with an ABV between 3.5% and 7.5%.
 Any TTB/FDA/Dept. of Agriculture permitted ingredient may be used.
 Any honey source is permitted.